The Selfish Gene

-The Selfish Gene is a 1976 book by ethologist Richard Dawkins that promotes the gene-centered view of evolution, as opposed to views focused on the organism and the group.
-The book builds upon the thesis of George C. Williams's Adaptation and Natural Selection (1966); it also popularized ideas developed during the 1960s by W. D. Hamilton and others.
-From the gene-centred view, it follows that the more two individuals are genetically related, the more sense (at the level of the genes) it makes for them to behave cooperatively with each other.
+The Selfish Gene is a 1976 popular science book by Richard Dawkins that espouses the gene-centred view of evolution.
+It builds upon the thesis of George Christopher Williams's Adaptation and Natural Selection (1966) and W. D. Hamilton's work on kin selection.
+From the gene-centred view, it follows that the more genes two individuals share, the more sense it makes for them to co-operate.

-A lineage is expected to evolve to maximise its inclusive fitness—the number of copies of its genes passed on globally (rather than by a particular individual).
-As a result, populations will tend towards an evolutionarily stable strategy.
-The book also introduces the term meme for a unit of human cultural evolution analogous to the gene, suggesting that such "selfish" replication may also model human culture, in a different sense.
-Memetics has become the subject of many studies since the publication of the book.
-In raising awareness of Hamilton's ideas, as well as making its own valuable contributions to the field, the book has also stimulated research on human inclusive fitness.
+The book introduced the term meme for a unit of cultural evolution analogous to the gene.
+Memetics has become a subject in its own right in the years since.
+In popularising Hamilton's ideas, as well as making its own valuable contributions to the field, the book has also stimulated research on human inclusive fitness.

-Dawkins uses the term "selfish gene" as a way of expressing the gene-centered view of evolution.
-As such, the book is not about a particular gene that causes selfish behaviour; in fact, much of the book's content is devoted to explaining the evolution of altruism.
-In the foreword to the book's 30th-anniversary edition, Dawkins said he "can readily see that [the book's title] might give an inadequate impression of its contents" and in retrospect wishes he had taken Tom Maschler's advice and titled it The Immortal Gene.
+The "selfish gene" is a metaphor for the gene-centred view of evolution.
+As such, the book is not about a particular gene that causes selfish behaviour; in fact, much of it is devoted to explaining the evolution of altruism.
+Dawkins says of the title that he "can readily see that it might give an inadequate impression of its contents" and in retrospect wishes he had taken Tom Maschler's advice and titled it The Immortal Gene.
 He laments that “Too many people read it by title only.”
 In response, he expanded on the evolution of altruism in the BBC documentary Nice Guys Finish First.

 Background

-Dawkins builds upon George C. Williams's book Adaptation and Natural Selection (1966), which argued that altruism is not based upon group benefit per se, but results from selection that occurs "at the level of the gene mediated by the phenotype" and that any selection at the group level occurred only under rare circumstances.
+Dawkins builds upon George Christopher Williams's book Adaptation and Natural Selection (1966), which argued that altruism is not based upon group benefit per se, but results from selection that occurs "at the level of the gene mediated by the phenotype" and that any selection at the group level occurred only under rare circumstances.
 W. D. Hamilton and others developed this approach further during the 1960s; they opposed the concepts of group selection and of selection aimed directly at benefit to the individual organism:

 Despite the principle of 'survival of the fittest' the ultimate criterion which determines whether [a gene] G will spread is not whether the behavior is to the benefit of the behaver, but whether it is to the benefit of the gene G ...With altruism this will happen only if the affected individual is a relative of the altruist, therefore having an increased chance of carrying the gene.